Important Notes

 Loading... |

-Note: All IDs appearing in this document are examples.
-Each main board's ID is different in practice.
-Please modify and enter according to the actual ID you obtained.
+Note: All IDs appearing in the document are examples.
+The actual ID for each motherboard is different.
+Please modify and fill in based on the ID you actually obtained.

 -